-(a) Deferred loans shall be repaid when the owner's status changes from that of owner-occupant, or upon the sale or transfer of the property, or upon the death of the sole owner or owners in entirety.

-(b) Deferred loans, when due, shall be repaid in full at 3% simple interest per annum plus the principal amount borrowed.

-(c) Deferred loans may notonly be assumed by heirs and devisees, except that in the event of the death of the applicant sole owner or both owners in entirety.
-Heirs or devisees occupying the home as a principal residence must convert the loan to an amortizing monthly repayment loan at 3% interest rate.
+- (a) Deferred loans shall be repaid when the owner's status changes from that of owner-occupant, or upon the sale or transfer of the property, or upon the death of the sole owner or owners in entirety. - (b) Deferred loans, when due, shall repay the principal amount borrowed. - (c) Deferred loans may only be assumed by heirs and devisees, in the event of the death of the applicant sole owner or both owners in entirety.
+Heirs or devisees must convert the loan to an amortizing monthly repayment loan at 3% interest rate.
 Modification and conversion is subject to the approval of the Loan Committee and the payment of conversion fees.
-The converted loan is subject to the same recapture provisions for owner occupancy, transfer or sale as described above.
 Under extenuating circumstances of personal hardship, the Loan Committee may recommend an amendment to the loan terms.